 BLS (Basic Life Support) Training and Education

-We provide training and education for thousands of EMTs and first responders representing 30 fire departments in King County.
-These men and women are the backbone of emergency care in the county.
-You'll see why you're in good hands when you call 911.
+We provide training and education for thousands of EMTs and first responders representing 28 fire departments in King County.
+These men and women are among the most trained and - more importantly - most practiced providers of BLS care of systems anywhere, and are the backbone of our world-renowned emergency medical response.

 Emergency Medical Technician (EMT) continuing education